edden-gerber/edden-gerber.github.io/_posts/2019-11-26-shapley-part-1.md

 ### Wait, what about DeepExplainer?
 DeepExplainer is a class specialized for computing SHAP values for neural network models.
-I am not including a detailed explanation of it here because 1.
-I lack the hands-on-experience I have with the other explainers that allows me to vouch for my explanations of them, and 2. this post is mainly a preamble to the next one where the radical Shapley method is compared to the SHAP explainers, and this comparison is largely irrelevant when it comes to explaining neural networks.
+I am not including a detailed explanation of it here because **1**.
+I lack the hands-on-experience I have with the other explainers that allows me to vouch for my explanations of them, and **2**. this post is mainly a preamble to the next one where the SHAP explainers will be compared to the radical Shapley values approach, and this comparison is largely irrelevant when it comes to explaining neural networks.

 As a rough overview, the DeepExplainer is much faster for neural network models than the KernelExplainer, but similarly uses a background dataset and the trained model to estimate SHAP values, and so similar conclusions about the nature of the computed Shapley values can be applied in this case - they vary (though not to a large extent) based on the selection of background data, and they may not respect dependencies between features when generating the bootstrapped samples used for estimation.